Timineri/Timineri/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on a live website.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with a consistent coding lifestyle.
 - 💬 Ask me about anything.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter, linkedIn and Facebook.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm still scared of ants and roaches.